yrks12/TelegramMusicStreamer/README.md

 ## Technical Details

-- **Audio Quality**: All downloads are converted to MP3 at 192kbps for optimal quality/size balance
+- **Audio Quality**: All downloads are converted to M4A at 192kbps for optimal quality/size balance
+- **Thumbnails**: Track thumbnails are automatically downloaded, resized to 320x180, and attached to both the "Now Playing" message and the audio message
-- **Storage**: User queues and history are stored in JSON files, with automatic cleanup of temporary audio files
+- **Storage**: User queues and history are stored in JSON files, with automatic cleanup of temporary audio and thumbnail files
 - **Concurrency**: All YouTube operations use async/await patterns to prevent blocking the bot
-- **Error Handling**: Comprehensive error handling with user-friendly error messages
+- **Error Handling**: Comprehensive error handling with user-friendly error messages and fallbacks if thumbnail processing fails

 ## Future Improvements